annabellaals/Bella_restaurant/README.md

 To clone the repository:

 1. Log in (or sign up) to GitHub.
-2. Go to the repository for this project, [bella's-restaurant](https://github.com/your-username/bellas-restaurant).
+2. Go to the repository for this project, [bella's-restaurant](https://github.com/annabellaals/Bella_restaurant).
 3. Click the Code button, select whether you would like to clone with HTTPS, SSH, or the GitHub CLI, and copy the link provided.
-4. Open the terminal in your chosen IDE and change the current working directory to the location you would like to use for the cloned repository.
+4. Open the terminal in chosen IDE and change the current working directory to the location you would like to use for the cloned repository.
 5. Type the following command into the terminal: `git clone` followed by the link you copied in step 3.
 6. Set up a virtual environment (this step is not required if you are using an integrated development environment like GitPod which sets it up for you).
 7. Install the packages from the `requirements.txt` file by running the following command in the terminal: